Activation tomography

 A measure of safety

 Technical AI safety and alignment needs to span model training, fine tuning, and deployment to collectively deliver a layered - or, swiss cheese, if you prefer - model that reduces risk at every opportunity.
-A foundation that’s well characterized and broadly adopted would make iterative progress more robust and, potentially, a lot faster.
-And well characterized lego building blocks would accelerate further still while also making it easier to track which parts of the solution space have been explored.
+A foundation that’s well characterized and broadly adopted contributes to making iterative progress more robust and, potentially, a lot faster.
+And well characterized lego building blocks help accelerate further still, while also making it easier to track which parts of the solution space have been explored.

 Proposals for a science of evaluations point to these same needs.
 For technical AI safety and alignment interventions to be broadly transferrable - from one benchmark to another, one policy reference to another, one research paper to another, one implementation to another - standardized measurement tools are essential, as are robust evaluation frameworks.
 These enable enforceable policies and regulations, and shed light on what can and should be measured as models outpace human intelligence.
 That phase shift is important because it’ll become progressively more difficult to monitor or control model behavior.